-The quantity of household waste recycled is the sum of household waste sent direct to re-processor facilities, and the recyclable materials sent to a re-processor following sorting of mixed wastes at a waste treatment facility (e.g. MRFs, MBT).
-The quantity of household waste recycled via waste treatment facilities was calculated using the reported total tonnes of material sent to a re-processor and the proportion of mixed household waste input to the facility.
+The quantity of household waste recycled is the net sum of household waste recorded as sent to re-processor facilities in Q100.
+This includes waste sent direct to a reprocessor from collection and also the recyclable materials sent to a re-processor following sorting of mixed wastes at a waste treatment facility (e.g. MRFs, MBT).